Dolittle (film): Plot

 In Victorian era Britain, Dr. John Dolittle is a Welsh veterinarian with the ability to communicate with animals.
 After his wife Lily dies at sea, Dolittle retreats from human society and only tends to animals at his sanctuary that Queen Victoria gifted him.

-Years later, Tommy Stubbins, a young boy, accidentally wounds a red squirrel named Kevin while out with his father, and find himself led to Dolittle's home by his macaw Polynesia, who hopes his arrival will help Dolittle reconnect with humans.
+Years later, Tommy Stubbins, a young boy, accidentally wounds a red squirrel named Kevin while out with his hunter uncle Arnall and cousin Arnall Jr. He finds himself led to Dolittle's home by his macaw Polynesia, who hopes his arrival will help Dolittle reconnect with humans.
 At the same time, Queen Victoria dispatches her maid of honor, Lady Rose, to seek Dolittle's help when she falls seriously ill.
 After treating Kevin, Dolittle agrees to see Victoria, after Poly reveals he will lose his home to the Treasury if the queen dies.

-At her palace, Dolittle finds her being tended to by his lifelong rival, Dr. Blair Müdfly.
-Examining Victoria himself in the presence of Müdfly and Lord Thomas Badgley, a member of the House of Lords, he discovers she was poisoned with nightshade and can only be cured with the magical fruit from the Eden Tree.
-Dolittle mounts an expedition to handle this, leaving his lurcher Chip and a stick insect to keep an eye on the Queen while he is away.
+At her palace, Dolittle finds Victoria being tended to by his lifelong rival, Dr. Blair Müdfly.
+Examining her himself in the presence of Müdfly and Lord Thomas Badgley, a member of the House of Lords, he discovers she was poisoned with nightshade and can only be cured with the magical fruit from the Eden Tree.

+Dolittle mounts an expedition to handle this, leaving his dog Jip and his stick insect Styx to keep an eye on the Queen while he is away.
 Although he takes along several animals for the journey, including Chee-Chee the gorilla, Yoshi the polar bear, and Poly, he refuses to take Tommy.
-Poly, refusing to let this happen, sends a giraffe and fox to collect Tommy, who manages to reach the ship and helps out after beginning to learn how to talk to animals, especially when Müdfly begins pursuing Dolittle to impede his efforts.
+Poly, refusing to let Tommy be left behind, sends Betsy the giraffe and Tutu the fox to collect him.
+He manages to reach the ship and helps out after beginning to learn how to talk to animals, especially when Müdfly begins pursuing Dolittle to impede his efforts.